Daniel-KM/Omeka-S-module-Access/README.md

 -----

 Omeka has two modes of visibility: public or private.
-This module adds a third mode for the medias, restricted.
-When enabled, the metadata of the restricted private medias are viewable, but not the original files (and eventually the large and other derivatives files).
+This module adds a third mode for resource: restricted.
+It is available globally, by ip, or by user.
+To enable this mode of visibility, you should define the access mode and to identify the restricted resources.

+One important thing to understand is to choose to define the access at the item and/or at the media level.
+If you choose to set the restricted access on the item, it will remains private for visitors without rights, even metadata.
+If you choose to set the restricted access on the media, the public item metadata will be  viewable by everybody.

 ### Access mode

 The rights to see the files are controlled on the fly.
-The restricted visibility can be managed in three ways:
+The restricted visibility can be managed in three ways, and with or without metadata:

 - `global`: all authenticated users have access to all the restricted files.
 In practice, the guest users have no access to private resources, but they can